JW-Schuetz/ChaosSimulation/README.md

 # Simulation
 A little project for learning the concepts of graphic development using OpenGL for a simulation of chaotic ODE systems.
-Yet implemented are two: Lorenz- and Roessler-System.
+Yet implemented ODE systems are two: Lorenz- and Roessler-System.

 The project uses the OpenGL support libraries GLFT/GLAD and depends on the boost C++ library for solving ODE systems.